DataBiosphere/data-explorer-indexers/bigquery/README.md

 ### Troubleshooting

 When indexing a large table on a Mac, Elasticsearch may crash with no error message in the logs.
-Try increasing Docker's memory, for example from 2G to 3G.
+Try increasing Docker's memory, for example from 2 GB to 3 GB.

-### Tips for indexing large tables locally
+### Tips for working locally with large tables

-A 2G table can take 4 hours to index.
-You don't want to accidentally wipe your Elasticsearch index and have to reindex.
+A 2 GB table can take 4 hours to index.
+Here are tips so you don't have to wait for reindexing.

+#### Index not in GKE

+This section applies if your Elasticsearch index is not yet in GKE.
+For example, you may be working on a change to the indexer.

 Always pass `--no-recreate` to `docker-compose up elasticsearch`.